mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 Not only Zen teachers or Zen masters, but all of you, when you speak, speaking is really expression of your life in dynamism through the words.
 Within the words you can express what you feel, what you think, what you want to give.
 But simultaneously, behind these words, [there is] something there through the words.
 You can understand the words, but through the words, you can understand the huge world behind the words.

-Because – remember this point – you accept you, verbally, mentally, psychologically, or you always bring out yourself first.
+Because – remember this point – you accept *you*, verbally, mentally, psychologically, or you always bring out yourself first.
 But this is [why you can do this].
 If you bring up yourself first, so-called *I*, at that time you’re always emphasizing how important *you* are, ignoring others.
 This is perverted.
 But basically, the moment when you accept yourself, whatever reason, egoistically or whatever, if you bring out yourself first, at that time that means you accept totally.
 In other words, *you live*, you are alive.
 Total affirmation, self-affirmation.
 Without [total] self-affirmation, you cannot offer yourself, you cannot express.
 So “I alone, individual[ly] exist” means I exist in the same [and] one ground, where all sentient beings exist.

 That’s why if you bring up yourself first and emphasize how important you alone are, that is perverted.
 Do you understand?
 It’s really perverted, because basically, there is a huge horse pasture there.
-Regardless of whether you understand or not: a huge horse pasture, all sentient beings exist there.
+Regardless of whether you understand or not: a huge horse pasture.
+All sentient beings exist there.
 And then human beings are always emphasizing the self alone.
 Very naturally, that is perverted.
 That’s why Buddha always talks about the practice of egolessness.
 That means, one more time check up your understanding, check up the situation, check [out your emphasis], [check out] the state of your understanding.
 “Check up” means check you and others.
 In other words, let’s see the situation in a broad universal perspective.

 “Check up” doesn’t mean to pick up dust from the corner of your box.
 Individual life is really kind of a box, you know?
 Katagiri box, and James box. *[He chuckles.]* And then we’re always picking up dust from the corner of the box.
 That’s the criticism, and the checking, watching, and “good boy,” “bad boy,” “good girl,” et cetera.
-But that is not to check. *Check* means to see the situation in broad perspective – including you, including others, including inanimate beings, too.
+But that is not *to check*. *Check* means to see the situation in broad perspective – including you, including others, including inanimate beings, too.

-So that’s why the *Heart Sutra* always says “perverted view,” “perverted view,” “no eyes, no ears, no nose.”
+So that’s why the *Heart Sutra* always says “perverted view, perverted view,” “no eyes, no ears, no nose.”
 That is we have to go through these stages.
 Otherwise you don’t understand *you* in the universal perspective.

 So through the words you can express you, but what you can express of you through the words, through the thinking, through your body physically, anyway there is already the one, the same, the vast horse pasture.
 And *then* you can express.
 But we don’t pay attention to this.

-It is called *eternity*, or *buddha world*, *buddha land*, or sometimes according to Christianity we say “God.”
+It is called *eternity*, or *buddha world*, *buddha land*, or sometimes according to Christianity we say *God*.
 According to Confucianism we say *taikyoku*; that means “the first cause.”
 Literally *tai* means “thick,” “great,” “huge.”
 And *kyoku* is a pole; like north pole and east pole.
 So *taikyoku* means the absolute; you cannot go back, you know?
 So according to Confucianism we call it *taikyoku*, the first cause or the absolute.
 In Buddhism, we say sometimes *dharma*, sometimes *dharma nature*, sometimes *nirvana*, sometimes *buddha nature*.
 Lots of words in Buddhism.
 But in Christianity we say God.

 So that is really the same and one ground.
 According to my term, this is a huge, vast horse pasture.
 All sentient beings exist there.
 Regardless of whether you are conscious of it or not, it’s there.
 And *then* you can live.
 So without this horse pasture you cannot exist, at all.